 When chemists first used the term "oxidation" in the late 18th Century it meant "to combine with oxygen."
 Back then oxidation was a pretty radical concept.
 Until about 200 years ago, folks were really confused about the nature of "matter."
 We have learned much since then, for instance, it took some pretty brave chemist to prove that fire did not involve the release of an unknown or mysterious substance, but occurred when oxygen combined with what was being burned.

 We can see examples of oxidation all the time in our daily lives.
-They occur at the different speeds.
+They occur at different speeds.
 When we see a piece of iron rusting, or a slice of apple turning brown, we are looking at examples of relatively slow oxidation.
 When we look at fire, we are witnessing an example of rapid oxidation.
 We now know that oxidation involves an exchange of electrons between two atoms.
 The atom that loses an electron in the process is said to be "oxidized".
 The atom that gains and electron is said to be "reduced" and loses the electrical energy that makes it "hungry" for more electrons.

 We also know that matter can be changed but not destroyed.
 You can either alter its structure and increase or decrease the amount of energy it contains, but you cannot eliminate the basic building blocks that make things what they are.

 Chemicals like Chlorine, Bromine, and Ozone are all oxidizers.
 These chemicals have the ability to oxidize by stealing electrons from other substances, making them good water sanitizers because when you alter the chemical makeup of unwanted plants or animals, it kills them and "burns up" the remains, leaving a few harmless chemicals as by-products.
 In the process of oxidizing, these oxidizers are reduced (picked up an extra electron) and lose their ability to further oxidize anything.
-They may combine with other substances in the water or their electoral change may simply be "used up".
+They may combine with other substances in the water or their electrical change may simply be "used up".
 To make sure the chemical process continues to the very end, you must have a high enough concentration of an oxidizer in the water to do the whole job.

 Many foods and beverages are highly oxidized and devoid of electrons.
 Consuming oxidized foods and beverages tend to unfavorably affect the chemical characteristics of body fluids.
 Likewise, addition to one’s diet of negative hydrogen ions, which are found to be especially high in organically grown vegetables, tends to affect the body fluids in a favorable manner.
 Naturally, Oxidation Reduction Potential (ORP) value varies widely between different foods and beverages.